Gauge-independent approach to inflation in quadratic gravity: Introduction

 Cosmological perturbation theory provides a mathematical framework to study the dynamics of inflation and to connect theory with observations \cite{Kodama:1984ziu,Mukhanov:1990me,Malik:2008im}.
 It relies on the assumption that deviations from homogeneity and isotropy remain small, allowing for an expansion in perturbation variables around a homogeneous and isotropic background.
 It is therefore important to ensure that perturbations indeed remain within the perturbative regime.
 However, it should be stressed that the amplitude of perturbations is not a gauge-invariant statement; individual metric components may exhibit large or growing behaviour depending on the gauge choice, without implying a breakdown of the theory itself.
 Consequently, statements about the stability of solutions must ultimately rely on gauge-invariant quantities \cite{Bardeen:1980kt} or on physically meaningful observables such as the curvature perturbation $\mathcal{R}$.

 According to the latest observational constraints from the CMB experiments such as Planck~\cite{Planck:2018jri}, BICEP/Keck~\cite{BICEP:2021xfz}, and ACT~\cite{ACT:2025fju,ACT:2025tim}, one of the most successful inflationary scenarios is the Starobinsky model~\cite{Starobinsky:1980te}.
 In this framework, the Einstein--Hilbert action is extended by a quadratic Ricci scalar $R^2$ correction that introduces a scalar degree of freedom commonly referred to as the scalaron.
-This provides a purely geometrical origin of inflation and, in the Einstein frame, is equivalent to a single-field inflationary model with a plateau-like potential along which the field slowly rolls; see, \textit{e.g.}, Ref.~\cite{DeFelice:2010aj} for a review.
+This provides a purely geometrical origin of inflation and, in the Einstein frame, is equivalent to a single-field inflationary model with a plateau-like potential along which the field slowly rolls.
+For a review, readers may refer to Ref.~\cite{DeFelice:2010aj}; see also Ref.~\cite{Nojiri:2010wj}.
 From a theoretical perspective, it is also well-motivated within the effective field theory (EFT) approach to gravity \cite{Donoghue:1994dn,Weinberg:2008hq}, in which higher-curvature corrections naturally arise as higher-dimensional operators suppressed by a cutoff scale.

 Both the Starobinsky model and Einstein's theory of general relativity are expected to break down at sufficiently high energies, as neither provides an ultraviolet (UV) completion of gravity.
 From an EFT perspective, the gravitational action can be extended by including higher powers of $R$ as well as other curvature invariants.
 To the second order in the curvature, a more natural extension of Einstein's gravity theory would thus include $R^2$, $R_{\mu\nu}R^{\mu\nu}$, and $R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}$.
-The resulting framework, known as quadratic gravity, was first systematically studied by Stelle \cite{Stelle:1976gc,Stelle:1977ry}, and it was shown that the inclusion of these additional quadratic terms renders the theory perturbatively renormalisable \cite{Fradkin:1981hx,Fradkin:1981iu,Avramidi:1985ki}.
+The resulting framework, known as quadratic gravity, was first systematically studied by Stelle \cite{Stelle:1976gc,Stelle:1977ry}, and it was shown that the inclusion of these additional quadratic terms renders the theory perturbatively renormalisable \cite{Fradkin:1981hx,Fradkin:1981iu,Avramidi:1985ki,Buchbinder:1992rb}.
 However, this improved UV behaviour comes at the cost of introducing additional propagating degrees of freedom.
-In addition to the massless graviton and the scalaron arising from the $R^2$ term, a massive spin-2 mode and an additional scalar mode come into play \cite{Stelle:1976gc,Stelle:1977ry}; see also Refs.~\cite{Deruelle:2010kf,Ivanov:2016hcm,Salvio:2018crh,DeFelice:2023psw}.
+In addition to the massless graviton and the scalaron arising from the $R^2$ term, a massive spin-2 mode and an additional scalar mode come into play \cite{Stelle:1976gc,Stelle:1977ry}; see also Refs.~\cite{Deruelle:2010kf,Ivanov:2016hcm,Salvio:2018crh,DeFelice:2023psw,Hell:2023mph}.